-The right off-screen area is dedicated to system-generated notifications from various sources, such as the workflow inbox or chat notifications.
+The notification list displays system-generated notifications from various sources, such as the workflow inbox or chat notifications.
 Notifications can be prioritized and organized into groups of similar items.
 From the notification message, users can navigate to the underlying app.
 Depending on the configuration, notifications can also offer buttons for taking immediate action.

 A tile is a container that represents an app on the SAP Fiori launchpad home page.
 Tiles are used for launching apps and presenting them on the launchpad.